Investigating the Histogram Loss in Regression: An Empirical Study on the Histogram Loss

 Learning a distribution, as opposed to a single statistic, provides a more difficult target---one that could require a better representation.
-The hypothesis is that amongst the functions $f$ in the function class $\mathcal{F}$, there is a set of functions that can predict the targets almost equally well.
-To distinguish amongst these functions, a wider range of tasks can make it more likely to select the true function, or at least one that generalizes better.
+The hypothesis is that among the functions $f$ in the function class $\mathcal{F}$, there is a set of functions that can predict the targets almost equally well.
+To distinguish among these functions, a wider range of tasks can make it more likely to select the true function, or at least one that generalizes better.
 We conducted three experiments to test the hypothesis that an improved representation is learned.

-First, we trained with HL-Gaussian and $\ell_2$, to obtain their representations.
-We tested (a) swapping the representations and re-learning only the last layer, (b) initializing with the other's representation, (c) and using the same fixed random representation for both.
+First, we trained with HL-Gauss and $\ell_2$ to obtain their representations.
+We tested (a) swapping the representations and re-learning only the last layer, (b) initializing with the other's representation, and (c) using the same fixed random representation for both.
 For (a) and (c), the optimizations for both are convex, since the representation is fixed.
-If the challenge of predicting a distribution in HL results in a better representation, one would expect the gap between $\ell_2$ and HL-Gaussian to go away when each one is trained on or initialized with the other's representation.
-Table \ref{tab:representation_ctscan} shows the results.
+If the challenge of predicting a distribution in HL results in a better representation, one would expect the gap between $\ell_2$ and HL-Gauss to go away when each one is trained on or initialized with the other's representation.

-The results above are surprisingly conclusive.
-Using the representation from HL-Gaussian does not improve performance of $\ell_2$, and even under a random representation, HL-Gaussian performs noticeably better than $\ell_2$.
+The results in Table \ref{tab:representation_ctscan} are surprisingly conclusive.
+They suggest that the performance gain is not due to better representations, and even under a random representation, HL-Gauss performs noticeably better than $\ell_2$.

-In the second experiment, we tested a network called Multi-Task that predicted both the expected value (with the $\ell_2$ loss) and the distribution (using HL-Gaussian).
+In the second experiment, we tested a network called Multi-Task that predicted both the expected value (with the $\ell_2$ loss) and the distribution (using HL-Gauss).
 The predicted distribution was not used for evaluation and was only present during the training as an auxiliary task to improve the representation.
-If predicting the extra information in a distribution is the reason for the superior performance of HL-Gaussian, a regression network with the auxiliary task of predicting the distribution is expected to achieve a similar performance.
-Figure \ref{fig:multitask_moments_ctscan} (Left) shows the results on the four datasets.
+If predicting the extra information in a distribution is the reason for the superior performance of HL-Gauss, a regression network with the auxiliary task of predicting the distribution is expected to achieve a similar performance.
+Figure \ref{fig:multitask_moments_ctscan} (Left) shows the results on the four data sets.